Testing RESTful Web Services

 The domain and path the requests to which must be supplied with the name, value, and expiry date of the cookie.

 To remove a cookie from the list, select the row with the cookie and click .

 Configuring Proxy settings

-- To enable authorization, check the Use authorization checkbox and type the User name and password in the relevant fields.
+To enable authorization, select the Proxy authentication checkbox and type the user name and password in the corresponding fields.

 During a PhpStorm session, PhpStorm keeps track or requests and you can run any previously executed request.
 You can also save the settings of a request in an XML file so they are available in another PhpStorm session.
 When necessary, you can retrieve the saved settings and run the request again.

 Click the Replay Recent Requests button .

 From the Recent Requests pop-up list, select the relevant request.
 The fields are filled in with the settings of the selected request.

 Saving the settings of a request so they can be retrieved in another PhpStorm session

 Click the Export Request button .
 In the dialog box that opens, specify the name of the file to save the settings in and its parent folder.